Pavel Filatyev: Life in exile

 In a 6 September 2022 interview with CBC News in Paris, Filatyev said: "Russia has been captured by some kind of mafia.
 The commanders, our government used its army, misleading it."

+In March 2023, Filatyev had a conflict with Vladimir Osechkin.
+The reason for the conflict was an interview Filatyev gave to a Swedish journalist, in which he said that some Ukrainians detained by him and his colleagues were subsequently killed.
+Since this had not been mentioned before, including in his book, it was perceived as concealing information about involvement in war crimes.